syswonder/ruxgo/README.md

 - If building locally, you'll need to download the apps source code and then use ruxgo to build and run it.

-- If you want to build on ruxos, you need to copy `config_linux.toml` into ruxos **apps/c/&lt;name&gt;** , then download the apps source code and run it with ruxgo.
+- If you want to build on ruxos, you need to copy `config_linux.toml` into ruxos **apps/c/&lt;name&gt;** , then download the apps source code and build it with ruxgo.

 **Note:** Refer to the README.md in each app directory for details.
 The following applications are already supported: